-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 This could be that rare chance to get your hands on one of the most coveted collections of comics that does a crossover on two of the biggest comic book franchises in the world.

 The DC/Marvel Unlimited Access is truly an understatement for the phrase ‘Worlds are colliding.’
-And for $34.99 you can get to see how the Justice League and The X-Men tough it out in a 4 volume series.
+And for a modest price, you can get to see how the Justice League and The X-Men tough it out in a 4 volume series.

 - From Steel Sheets to Museum Quality 3D Model